Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Model Construction and Architecture

 The same node operations to the $2$--dimensional case are used and the weighted sum of the activation is calculated.
 Then the output of the sub--network becomes

 Therefore, the output of the main network is given by

 where \(\mathcal{N}\) is the finite set containing the learnable frequency vector from each sub--network.
-Notice that $\widehat{H}_{\boldsymbol{n}}$ matches the form of $H_{\boldsymbol{n}}$ and, consequently, $\widehat{f}$ with the Fourier series $\widehat{f}_{NH}$ itself in \eqref{eq:fourier_md_cosshift}.
+Notice that $\widehat{H}_{\boldsymbol{n}}$ matches the form of $H_{\boldsymbol{n}}$ and, consequently, $\widehat{f}$ with the Fourier series $\widehat{f}_{NH}$ itself in \Eqref{eq:fourier_md_cosshift}.
 The hidden--to--output layer weights $\widehat{A}_i^{(\boldsymbol{n})}$ of the sub--network can be interpreted as the amplitudes $A_i^{(\boldsymbol{n})}$ and the biases $b_i^{(\boldsymbol{n})}$ as phase shifts $\phi_i^{(\boldsymbol{n})}$, respectively for $i = 1, \dots, l$.
-Thus each sub--network with $2^{m-1}$ neurons explicitly generates a composition of $2^{m-1}$ $m$--dimensional phase--shifted $cosines$ or implicitly $2^m$ separable Fourier basis with a specific frequency vector.
+We note that the $2^{m-1}$ neurons per sub--network grow exponentially with $m$, which is an inherent consequence of representing an $m$--dimensional Fourier basis in separable form.
+Thus, each sub--network with $2^{m-1}$ neurons explicitly generates a composition of $2^{m-1}$ $m$--dimensional phase--shifted $cosines$ or implicitly $2^m$ separable Fourier basis with a specific frequency vector.
 The relative contributions of each individual Fourier component are learned through the sub--network biases and output layer weights.
 Although the network does not perform explicit projection onto the orthogonal bases, it learns both the amplitude and phase of each learned basis function, enabling a structured and interpretable approximation of the target map. \end{exmp}

 We have demonstrated in this section that a MLP--like, feedforward NN with traditional node operations can represent a $m$--dimensional nonharmonic Fourier series.
-In the next section, we compare the performance of the our FLM model against other NN models.
+In the next section, we compare the performance of our FLM model against other NN models.